 The full text of United States v.
 Thomas Cooper can be found in the section of the Founders' Constitution website devoted to the "First Amendment: Speech and the Press," which annotates the Constitution in detail and has supporting documents.
 The site also contains St. George Tucker's essay on the British concept of seditious libel and its application to American jurisprudence.
 For a class activity, students might stage the Cooper trial, which by far has the most complete coverage on the Web, as a means to understand how contemporaries perceived and framed the issues.

 Issues of Federalism, States' Rights, and Personal Freedoms

 The Virginia and Kentucky Resolutions—and the counter-resolutions later made by the legislatures of Delaware, Rhode Island, Massachusetts, New York, Connecticut, New Hampshire, and Vermont—in part occurred because the principle of judicial review had not been developed at that time.
 Of these states opposed to Virginia and Kentucky, only Rhode Island framed its response to the Virginia and Kentucky Resolutions in terms of judicial review, stating that such power "vests in the federal courts exclusively, and in the Supreme Court of the United States ultimately, the authority of deciding on the constitutionality of any act or law of the Congress of the United States."
-The Avalon Project and the Virginia Report websites allow students to follow the stages of the debates in the Virginia and Kentucky legislatures.
+The Avalon Project website allows students to follow the stages of the debates in the Virginia and Kentucky legislatures.

 Students might be asked to evaluate Thomas Jefferson's treatment of the conflict in his First Inaugural Address.
 To what extent did the election of 1800 heal the wounds opened by the partisan conflicts of the 1790s?
 The electoral results for the election, including a map and state voting data, might be usefully compared with the counter-resolutions.